ksongbcit/better2learn/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to help student develop organizational skills and better manage their time and workload.
+This is a browser based web application to help student develop organizational skills and better manage their time and workload.

 Problem: Online learning environments require students to have strong self-discipline and organization.
 The current option of LearningHub is lacking in many areas, leading to student